Corporate Governance

 Matters reserved for the decision of the Board include:

-- Strategy and management: overall management and oversight of operations, approval of long-term objectives, commercial strategy, annual budgets, major changes in nature and scope of the business of the Group, entry into significant new business areas and the approval of any actions which would require shareholder approval;
+1. Strategy and management: overall management and oversight of operations, approval of long-term objectives, commercial strategy, annual budgets, major changes in nature and scope of the business of the Group, entry into significant new business areas and the approval of any actions which would require shareholder approval.
+Approval of major changes to the Group’s capital structure, corporate structure, management structure, control structure and changes to the Company’s listing or status as a PLC;

-- Financial reporting and controls: approval of preliminary announcements of interim and annual results, annual report and accounts, dividend policy, declaration of dividends, and significant changes to accounting policies and changes in accounting reference date for any material member of the Group;
+2. Financial reporting and controls: approval of preliminary announcements of interim and annual results, annual report and accounts, dividend policy, declaration of dividends, and significant changes to accounting policies and changes in accounting reference date for any material member of the Group;

-- Approval to enter into significant contracts;
+3. Approval to enter into significant contracts;

-- All communications with shareholders; and
+4. All communications with shareholders;

 The responsibilities outlined above are agreed by the Board.
 The Company maintains Directors and Officers insurance cover.